Asterix: The Secret of the Magic Potion: Plot

 Getafix has Obelix, Pectine and Teleferix help him source most of the ingredients for the potion.
 However, Sulfurix steals them and freezes Obelix with a spell.
 Getafix returns home for his reserve ingredients, but finds them squandered by his fellow druids vying to make their own concoctions.
 Sulfurix orders Teleferix to make the potion, but a key ingredient is missing.
 Sulfurix inadvertently augments the incomplete mixture with his fire magic, consumes the resultant potion and attacks both the Gauls and the Romans.

 Pectine brings the leftover ingredients to Getafix, who instructs her to make the potion and reveals the missing ingredient is a drop of Magic Potion from a previous batch, secretly stored with the handle of his golden sickle.
 Getafix then battles Sulfurix and is saved by Asterix and Obelix.
 Sulfurix is punched out of the village, but lands in a puddle of potion that transforms him into a giant.
 The Romans and the Gauls join forces to combat him and drink the potion made by Pectine.
 Getafix uses his own magic to form the Roman legionaries into a giant centaur 'robot', which is guided by Obelix and defeats Sulfurix.

 With the danger over, the Romans retreat and Getafix advises Teleferix to return home to restart his training.
 As the Gauls celebrate with a feast, Getafix tells Pectine that she will eventually forget the secret of the magic potion, but the young girl states that she just can't get the recipe out of her head.
-It is hinted that Getafix may intend to make Pectine his successor.
+It is hinted that Getafix may be considering to make Pectine his successor one day if she never forgets.